 I was recently reading an introduction to the psychologist and linguist Jacques Lacan.
 Much of his work involved making sense of how we understand and conceptualise our reality into language.
 Essentially Lacan argues that

-I noticed an interesting report on the BBC news website a month ago or so concerning a growing trend of excessive use of social media by school children while doing online homework.
-It states that many parents try and control their children but find it hard to regulate how they use the internet.
-I can hear many of you say the same as one parent who says: “There have always been distractions.
+I noticed an interesting report on the BBC news website a month ago or so.
+The article concerned itself with the growing trend of excessive use of social media by school children.
+It states that many parents find it hard to regulate how they use the internet.
+Many will say: “There have always been distractions.
 I can remember being told off for reading Jackie magazine inside my textbooks.”
 So, has anything changed?

-When receiving feedback from my last blog entry on labelling internet addiction I received a twitter comment from @forwardtherapy, stating “My professional experience is, the label is less significant than discussing Internet use as a response to life circumstances”.
+When receiving feedback from my last blog entry on labelling internet addiction I received a twitter comment from @forwardtherapy: “My professional experience is, the label is less significant than discussing Internet use as a response to life circumstances”.

 Much of my blog is focused on the rise in attention many of us are putting into the internet and technology.
 To me at least it seems that tech is taking up more and more of our time and changing the way we relate to each other, society and indeed ourselves.